ReadAlongs/SoundSwallower/README.md

 ========================

 Currently SoundSwallower can be built in several different ways.
-To build the C shared library and binaries, run CMake in the standard way:
+To build the C shared library, run CMake in the standard way:

 	mkdir build
 	cd build